yash04747/docs/docs/core-fields/background.md

 # Background

-The Redux Background field offers unmatched features not found in any other options framework.
+The Redux Background field offers unmatched features not found in any other option framework.
 Users will be able to present the background designs found in professionally authored pages with a few simple clicks.

 <span style="display:block;text-align:center">![](./img/background.png)</span>